 There are plenty of open-air restaurants and cafes for casual dining and quick meals of Chinese, Malay and Indian cuisine.
-(Note: I can’t call these places ‘alfresco’, as that means in literal terms ‘cool air’, which it definitely ain’t!)
+I won’t call these places ‘alfresco’ dining, as that actually means outside in the fresh air, which it definitely ain’t!

 Many, many new developments are popping up everywhere, such as shopping complexes, a new main railway station and cafe/restaurants, including chains like Starbucks, which make the city a more modern centre.
 However, many locals don’t want too much change, as they like the slow pace, quiet, and relaxed feel.
 That’s why they are here; because the price of living is still affordable for them and there are no traffic jams like the bigger Malaysian cities – a definite plus.
 Have a read of Kuala Lumpur, the capital of Malaysia.

 Remarkably, Taiping boasts a lot of firsts in the country, such as the first: